wp-plugins/https-domain-alias/readme.txt

 == Changelog ==

 Note that complete commit log is available at https://github.com/Seravo/wp-https-domain-alias/commits/master

+= 1.0.3 =
+* Fixes an issue with multisite redirection

 = 1.0 =
 * Mature enough for official 1.0 release